eyuelmoreda/rc-quadcopter-project/CAD/STL/PARTS/README.md

-This file contains all the CAD files for the different parts of my drone.
+This folder contains all the CAD files for the different parts of my drone.